Skip to content

 \[ cap[i, j] = \min(ht[i], ht[j]) \times (j - i) \]

-Let the array length be \(n\), then the number of combinations of two partitions (total number of states) is \(C_n^2 = \frac{n(n - 1)}{2}\).
-Most directly, we can exhaustively enumerate all states to find the maximum capacity, with time complexity \(O(n^2)\).
+Let the array length be \(n\).
+Then the number of ways to choose two partitions (that is, the total number of states) is \(C_n^2 = \frac{n(n - 1)}{2}\).
+The most straightforward approach is to exhaustively enumerate all states to find the maximum capacity, which has a time complexity of \(O(n^2)\).

 1. Greedy Strategy Determination

 This problem has a more efficient solution.
-As shown in Figure 15-8, select a state \([i, j]\) where index \(i < j\) and height \(ht[i] < ht[j]\), meaning \(i\) is the short partition and \(j\) is the long partition.
+As shown in Figure 15-8, consider a state \([i, j]\) where \(i < j\) and \(ht[i] < ht[j]\).
+In this case, \(i\) is the shorter partition and \(j\) is the taller partition.

 Initial state